piku235/JungiThemeBundle/Resources/doc/theme-selector.md

 [Show the class](https://github.com/piku235/JungiThemeBundle/blob/master/Selector/EventListener/ValidationListener.php)

 This listener is used to validate the resolved theme.
-The validation is no so very important here, but in some circumstances can be very helpful like e.g. when we're using the **CookieThemeResolver**.
-We know that a cookie value can be easily changed by user causing that the user could use any theme without our knowledge.
+The validation is no so very important here, but in some circumstances can be very helpful like e.g. when we are using the **CookieThemeResolver**.
+We know that a cookie value can be easily changed by user causing that a user could use any theme without our knowledge.
 Additionally the listener allows you to perform the validation only for chosen theme resolvers like e.g. this **CookieThemeResolver** (scroll to the configuration to see how).